Tuition and Fees*

 - USC Upstate - Additional course fees are in addition to regular student tuition.

-- USC Upstate Application fees will be waived for the following students who are currently enrolled in high school and are applying for freshman admission to the Upstate campus: Students with an SAT total of 1300 or above or ACT composite of 29 or above; Students who submit Educational Testing Service fee waiver forms for students from SC; Upstate Junior Scholars (applies only to semester immediately following high school graduation), Scholars Academy, Off-campus Dual Enrollment, Upward Bound students or those who demonstrate other documented need.
-Application fees are waived for the following applicants, regardless of degree status or school enrollment: full-time, permanent USC Upstate faculty and staff (including retired), their spouses and dependents; ROTC staff (eligible for USC Faculty/Staff Tuition Assistance).
+- USC Upstate Application fees will be waived for the following students who are currently enrolled in high school and are applying for freshman admission to the Upstate campus: Students with an SAT total of 1300 or above or ACT composite of 29 or above; Students who submit Educational Testing Service (SAT/ACT) fee waiver forms for students, NACAC requests, Upstate Junior Scholars (applies only to semester immediately following high school graduation), Upstate Scholars Academy, Off-campus Dual Enrollment, Upward Bound students, College Day applicants, Upstate Teacher Cadets or those who demonstrate other documented need.
+Application fees will be waived for degree seeking transfer students who graduate with an Associate Degree from a SC technical or community college.
+Application fees will be waived for the following applicants, regardless of degree status or school enrollment: full-time, permanent USC Upstate faculty and staff (including retired), their spouses and dependents; ROTC staff (eligible for USC Faculty/Staff Tuition Assistance).
+Graduate school application fees will be waived for Upstate alumni.
+International student application fee may be waived to strategically address recruitment efforts identified annually through the enrollment management process.

-- USC Upstate - Minimum mandatory meal plan for students in campus housing.
-Palmetto and Magnolia House residents – Unlimited CLC dining plan; Palmetto Villa residents - option of Villa or Freedom meal plan.
+- USC Upstate - Minimum mandatory meal plan for students based on housing assignment.
+Palmetto and Magnolia House – Platinum Plan.
+Villa apartments - Villa Gold or Villa Silver.

-- USC Upstate - Minimum mandatory meal plan for nonresidential students enrolled on the Spartanburg campus, including the JCBE building.
+- USC Upstate - Minimum mandatory meal plan for commuter students enrolled on the Spartanburg campus, including the JCBE building.
 Exclusion for Online courses.

 - USC Upstate - Athletic Insurance Fee is a range depending on individual athlete experience.